den-materials/sql-intro/readme.md

 - Insert five more students:
   - Nancy Gong is 40 and lives at 200 Horton Ave., Lynbrook, NY
   - Laura Rossi is 70 and listed her address as "Unlisted"
-  - David Daniele is 28 and lives at 300 Dannington Ln., Washington, DC.
+  - David Daniele is 28 and lives at 300 Dannington Ln., Washington, DC
-  - Greg Fitzgerald is 25 and did not list an address
+  - Greg Fitzgerald lives at 4000 Pennsylvania Ave., Pittsburgh, PA and did not list an age
   - Randi Fitz is 28 and lives in Oceanside, NY

 - Randi wants her address to be corrected to 25 Broadway, New York, NY